ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 First, a work around that is needed on Amazon instances to work within the security system.

-Note: If you're doing a non-amazon installation then you'llw ant to substitute "local_prod" in place of "amazon_local" and can skip past the next few lines to configuring the connection to the staging database.
+Note: If you're doing a non-amazon installation then you'llw ant to substitute "local_prod" in place of "amazon_local" and can skip past the next few lines to "configuring the connection to the staging database".

 Copy the PEM file that you're using to connect to the server to the /home/calthorpe/.ssh

-First uploade it the same way you did the data dump file to /home/ubuntu/
+First upload it the same way you did the data dump file to /home/ubuntu/

-Then:
+Then do the following which will move the pem file to the calthorpe user folders and set permissions so that it can be used as a ssh key.
 ::
   cd /home/calthorpe/.ssh
   sudo mv /home/ubuntu/<name>.pem <name>.pem
-  chmod 600 <name>.pem
+  sudo chmod 600 <name>.pem

 Update the fabric host files so that they recognize that key/pem file
 ::
   /srv/calthorpe/urbanfootprint/fabfile/hosts
   nano __init__.py

 In the def amazon_local(): section, update the path at:
 ::
   env.key_filename = '/home/calthorpe/.ssh/pemfile.pem'